lloydnguyen96/dotfiles/README.md

     + add excluded folders (which you don't want fzf to search for) in
     $HOME/.fdignore file

-- run ~/.fzf/install if fuzzy completion (**) is not working then add our own configuration code in the old .fzf.bash to the newly-created .fzf.bash
+- if fuzzy completion (**) is not working, then copy our own configuration code in the current .fzf.bash file to the new .fzf.bash file created the following terminal command: '~/.fzf/install'.

 - change terminal:
     + text